teaching-repositories/isys2001-ELP-mock/README.md

 2. Once you have cloned the repository, navigate to the `assessment` folder.
 This folder contains the sample questions for the assessment.

-3. Open the `assessment_questions.md` file to view the questions.
+3. Open the `assessment_questions.ipynb` file to view the questions.

 4. Implement your solutions for each question in the programming language specified in the question.